 To select participants, at the beginning convenience sampling was applied.
-Then the eligible subjects after measuring pain with a visual pain scale, were randomly assigned by a person other than the researcher who was unaware of the division of groups.
+Then the eligibl subjects after measuring pain with a visual pain scale, were randomly assigned by a person other than the researcher who was unaware of the division of groups.
 They were placed in three groups: intervention 1, intervention 2 and control; In this way, to

 Data collection tools included Visual Analog Scale (VAS), childbirth experience questionnaire, personal-social and obstetrical questionnaire.
 The Visual Analog Scale (VAS) is one of the most prominent tools for measuring pain, which was first invented in 1921 by Hise and Patresone (25).
 This tool is a 10 cm ruler, on the left end of which is written "without pain" and on the right end of it is written "most severe pain".
 A person puts a mark on the continuum according to the amount of perceived pain.
 This scale is divided from zero to ten as follows: 0-1 no pain, 2-3 mild pain, 4-5 moderate pain, 6-7 high pain, 8-9 maximum pain, 10 unbearable pain (26).
 In the study by Phan et al. (2012), its validity was reported with correlation coefficient of 0.8 and its reliability was reported as 0.74 using the test-retest method (27).
-The use of this tool in the study of Jamilian et al. (2013) was obtained 0.94 through the content validity of the questionnaire (28).
+The use of this tool in the study of Jamilian and colleagues (2013) was obtained 0.94 through the content validity of the questionnaire (28).
 Its reliability was reported as 0.9 (29).

-Childbirth Experience Questionnaire (CEQ) is a tool to evaluate the experience of childbirth in pregnant mothers, which was designed by Dancker et al. in 2010 (30).
+Childbirth Experience Questionnaire (CEQ) is a tool to evaluate the experience of childbirth in pregnant mothers, which was designed by Dancker and colleagues in 2010 (30).
 This questionnaire is a 23-item tool which includes the four areas of mother's acceptance (8 items), maternity staff support (5 items), mother's sense of perceived security (6 items) and mother's participation during labor and delivery (4 items).
-In this questionnaire, there are 20 items which are graded with a four-point Likert scale (totally agree with a score of 1, somewhat agree with a score of 3 and completely disagree with a score of 4) and three items with an observational rating scale (VAS).
-In this way, scores 0-40 considered as score 1, scores 41-60 as score 2, scores 61-80 as score 3 and scores 81-100 as score 4.
+In this questionnaire, there are 20 items which are graded with a four-point Likert scale (totally agree with a score of 1, somewhat agree with a score of 2, somewhat disagree with a score of 3 and completely disagree with a score of 4) and three items with an observational rating scale (VAS).
+In this way, scores 0-40 (score 1), scores 41-60 (score 2), scores 61-80 (score 3) and scores 81-100 (score 4).
 A higher score from this questionnaire indicates a better childbirth experience (31).